zyadelzyat/Blue-Kit/README.md

 <br>
 `source ~/.bashrc`
 # Libraries
-`pip install psutil subprocess psutil hashlib click json pandas matplotlib rich shodan re base64 keyboard pyreadline zipfile pyzipper binascii`
+`pip install pandas matplotlib rich shodan keyboard  pyzipper ` **if you found any issues just pip install and the name of libraries in the source code**

+# Dont forget to put your own API Key in the code

 # The Kit Functions
 1. Perform VirusTotal Query
 2. Perform Shodan Query